hxriver/hxriver.github.io/_pages/about.md

 * Ultra-low-bit quantization for large language models
 * Hardware–software co-optimization and ASIC design

-I’m passionate about building efficient AI systems that deliver real-world impact on edge devices.
-And feel free to contact to me: hexiaoriver@connect.hku.hk or hxriver@126.com
+*I’m passionate about building efficient AI systems that deliver real-world impact on edge devices*.

+And feel free to contact me: hexiaoriver@connect.hku.hk or hxriver@126.com